tiffanydbrown/c1023-code-solutions/es6-template-literals/es6-template-literals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the syntax for writing a template literal?
+  The syntax for writing a template literal is to use backtics (``), and place the variable inside ${} without using concatenation.

 - What is "string interpolation"?
+  "String interpolation is to create strings by using substitution of placeholders.

 ## Notes